DaPraxis/DaPraxis.github.io/_portfolio/CNN-Colorization.md

 # Introduction
 This project works with Convolutional Neural Networks and exploring its applications.
 We will mainly focus on two famous tasks:

-* Image Colorization: given a grey scale image, we need to predict its color in each pixel
+* Image Colorization: given a greyscale image, we need to predict its color in each pixel
     - difficulties: ill-posed problem -- multiple equally valid colorings
-    - dataset: [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) constains 60000 32x32 colour images in 10 classes, with 6000 images per class, where 50000 are training images, and 10000 are test images.
-The 10 classes are: horse, automobile, bird, cat, deer, dog, frog, horse, ship and truck.
+    - dataset: [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) contains 60000 32x32 color images in 10 classes, with 6000 images per class, where 50000 are training images, and 10000 are test images.
+The 10 classes are horse, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
 Our main focus in the horse class

     <figure>
 	<a href="https://miro.medium.com/max/875/1*SZnidBt7CQ4Xqcag6rd8Ew.png">